Garden & Pool

 Maintaining a saltwater pool requires regular maintenance to keep the water clean and healthy.
 One of the advantages of a saltwater pool is that it uses a saltwater chlorinator to produce chlorine, which means you don’t need to add traditional chlorine to the pool.
 However, you’ll still need to shock the pool if it becomes dirty or algae-infested.

 To keep your saltwater pool in optimal condition, you should test the chemical levels in the water at least once a month.
 This includes testing the pH level, free chlorine, alkalinity, calcium, stabilizer, and salt levels.
-You can purchase a test kit from a pool store or hire a local professional to test the water for you.
+While you can purchase a test kit from a pool store or hire a local professional to test the water for you the latest test strips that are available make testing up to eight water quality levels as simple as swishing a little wand in the water.
+I’ve linked my favorite test strips at near the top of this article for your convenience.

 Saltwater Pool Equipment